balena-io/docs/pages/using/runtime.md

 ## Device URLS

 Resin.io currently exposes port 80 for web forwarding.
-To enable webforwarding on a specific device, navigate to the device's **actions** tab on the resin.io dashboard and select the `enable a public url for this device` checkbox.
+To enable web forwarding on a specific device, navigate to the device's **actions** tab on the resin.io dashboard and select the `Enable a public url for this device` checkbox.
 Resin will then generate a web accessable url for the device.
 The URL will be of the form `<RESIN_DEVICE_UUID>.resindevice.io`, where `<RESIN_DEVICE_UUID.` is the unique ID of the device which you can see on your dashboard.

 ![Enable device url](/img/screenshots/device-url-new.png)